Blockade of Saint-Domingue: Background

 During the French Revolutionary Wars, the prosperous French colony of Saint-Domingue on the western half of the island of Hispaniola in the Caribbean Sea was the scene of heavy fighting.
 In addition to unsuccessful British and Spanish invasions, the colony was wracked by a brutal civil war as the Black population of newly emancipated slaves, under Toussaint Louverture, fought forces from the French Republic before allying themselves with the Republic against foreign powers.
 By 1801, Louverture had seized control of almost the entire island, including the neighbouring Spanish colony of Santo Domingo.
 He officially pledged allegiance to France, declaring himself the island's governor-general for life.
 However, following the 1802 Treaty of Amiens which brought an end to the French Revolutionary Wars, France's First Consul Napoleon sent a large expeditionary force to Saint-Domingue under General Charles Leclerc.

 Leclerc's army had some initial success and Louverture was arrested after signing a peace treaty with the French general, later dying in unclear circumstances in a French prison.
 However, following Louverture's arrest and correctly fearing the French planned to strip free people of colour of their rights and restore slavery, Black general Jean Jacques Dessalines revolted against the French in October 1802.
-Leclerc and much of his army died in an epidemic of yellow fever by November 1802, and command fell to the Vicomte de Rochambeau, whose forces were rapidly driven back into a few well fortified towns, relying for communication and supply on maritime links.
+Leclerc and much of his army died in an epidemic of yellow fever by November 1802, and command fell to General Donatien de Rochambeau, whose forces were rapidly driven back into a few well fortified towns, relying for communication and supply on maritime links.
 In May 1803, the French situation in Saint-Domingue deteriorated further when Britain declared war on France after a peace lasting just fifteen months.
 In preparation for the coming conflict, the French had ordered a number of ships to sail from their southern ports in Saint-Domingue, the frigate Franchise sailing en flute from Port-au-Prince on 3 May.
 Franchise was however intercepted in the Bay of Biscay by a British squadron and captured on 28 May, as was the corvette Bacchante, which was captured on 25 June after setting sail in April.
 The remaining French naval forces in the colony were consolidated at the port of Cap-Français.